Harivardhan-Swamy/Harivardhan-Swamy.github.io/_tabs/Education and Experience.md

-## Education and Certificates
+## Education

 ---

-E learning Security - EJPT V2	[View Certificate](https://certs.ine.com/64767025-50e9-4623-a0e3-41122bcc4b7b#gs.9eg7gp)

-Google Cybersecurity Professional Certificate	[View Certificate](https://coursera.org/share/3ed1a8b857f14abb1fb5a6dc2b7c668f)
+- PES University Bangalore, IN (2019-2023)
+    - Bachelors of Technology - Computer Science and Engineering
+    - Specialization in Cybersecurity